Here in the Midwest, where I live, it’s pretty dark and cold this time of year. It’s not my favorite thing, I must admit.

 But today I’m sharing a breakfast smoothie option that is full of goodness in a glass!
 It’s bright and colorful in both looks and taste.
 If your morning routine is in need of a little pick me up, then you’re gonna love this recipe.

 Currently, I’ve got a big bowl of these mandarins sitting on my kitchen counter and they are a good snack option when I’m feeling like something sweet but want to stick to my goals, or if I feel like throwing together this smoothie in the morning.

-Related: 50+ Healthy Breakfast Recipes
+Related: 50+ Healthy Breakfast Ideas and Date Shake

 And of course I’ve got to have a cup of coffee in the morning too.
 Ha.
 Every morning as I’m drinking my coffee I tell Trey it’s my favorite time of day and I mean it.
 I am definitely a morning person, so a good breakfast and hot coffee is a must for me!

 1/2 cup unsweetened milk (almond, soy, or dairy)

 Add all the ingredients to a blender and puree until smooth.
 It’s so easy that I can throw this together while my coffee brews.